haktan313/H3DPathfinding/README.md

 ![plugin](https://github.com/user-attachments/assets/3e35d7ed-cd59-475a-b957-77b129184313)

 ## Introduction
-This plugin enables characters in Unreal Engine to navigate 3D environments, reaching targets along the shortest path while dynamically detecting and updating for both static and moving obstacles in walk and fly modes.
+This plugin allows characters in Unreal Engine to navigate 3D environments, detecting and avoiding obstacles dynamically, and finding the shortest 3D path to their target, whether in flying or walking mode.

 ## Supported Versions
-This plugin is compatible with Unreal Engine 5.2 and above, and is designed to work in both **Blueprint** and **C++** projects.
+This plugin is compatible with Unreal Engine 5.2 and later and is designed to work in both Blueprint and C++ projects.

 ## Installation Instructions